 #2 Keep Stuff Where You Use It

 Another way to make keeping a tidy home less work is to figure out where you actually use stuff.

 If you always end up at the dining room table on your laptop, find a home for it in the dining room.
-Even if you have an honest-to-God office.
+Even if you already have an honest-to-God office elsewhere.

 Always do your nails in front of the TV?
 Then keep your nail file and lotion in a drawer next to the couch.

 Otherwise, you’ll be like “well, there’s no point carrying this up to my [insert room where things “should go”] when I’m just going to use it here again tomorrow.”

 There’s no pre-determined-by-the-Universe place your stuff has to live.
 It’s your house – store things where they’re easy to put away.